selfrefactor/rambda/README.md

 any<T>(predicate: (x: T, i: number) => boolean, list: ReadonlyArray<T>): boolean
 ```

-It returns `true`, if at least one member of `list` returns true, when passed to `predicate` function.
+It returns `true`, if at least one member of `list` returns true, when passed to a `predicate` function.

 ```javascript
 const list = [1, 2, 3]